ducc/crdb-changefeed-publisher/README.md

 # CockroachDB Changefeed Publisher
-Reads changefeeds from CockroachDB then sends them to a message queue!
+Reads row-level changes from CockroachDB then sends them to a message queue!

 ## What is a changefeed?
 This app utilises [Core changefeeds](https://www.cockroachlabs.com/docs/stable/change-data-capture.html) "which stream row-level changes to the client indefinitely until the underlying connection is closed or the changefeed is canceled".